Hurricane (2018 film): Production

 The script is not a historical depiction of all events.
 One news item provided this comment after researching the content of the film and the actual history: "the film attempted to stick close to fact, but the needs of dramatic action often swayed the plot into fictitious and occasionally unrealistic narratives".

-In late 2017 and early 2018 some scenes were shot on the Kent coast at Stone Bay and Victoria Gardens in Broadstairs.
+In late 2017 and early 2018, some scenes were shot on the Kentish coast at Stone Bay and Victoria Gardens in Broadstairs.